adjust/unity_sdk/README.md

 Adjust.start(adjustConfig);
 ```

 <a id="deeplinking-deferred-open">In deferred deep linking scenario, there is one additional setting which can be set on the `AdjustConfig` object.
-Once the adjust SDK gets the deferred deep link info, we are offering you the possibility to choose whether our SDK should open this URL or not.
+Once the Adjust SDK gets the deferred deep link F , we are offering you the possibility to choose whether our SDK should open this URL or not.
 You can choose to set this option by calling the `setLaunchDeferredDeeplink` method on the config object:

 ```cs
 // ...